 These proposed changes would have a dramatic impact on the health and well-being of countless California families who contribute to our economy and who deserve a chance to succeed and thrive, not just survive.

 Early Edge California along with 1,500 other organizations have signed a statement opposing the proposed changes.

-How You Can Show Your Opposition:
+How You Can Show Your Support for Immigrant Families:

 Help inform our immigrant communities about these proposed changes so that families understand their rights.
 The following organizations provide helpful resources about the effects that the proposed changes would have on immigrant families’ access to services:

 Immigrant Legal Resource Center – Provides comprehensive overview of Public Charge